Photo of Michael Kranzlein

 2024

 Michael Kranzlein, Nathan Schneider, Kevin Tobia.
 "CuRIAM: Corpus re Interpretation and Metalanguage in US Supreme Court Opinions."
-To appear at LREC-COLING 2024.
+LREC-COLING 2024.
 Turin, Italy.

 2022